brimstonetrader/archive/minimalexcluded.md

 One of the big operations John Conway uses for Surreal Numbers and Game Theory is calculating the mex of a set.
 This is short for "minimal excluded element". mex(1,5,7,2,3) = 4.
 It is quite simple.
 Let us ask a reasonable question.
-What is the mex of a set of $n$ random numbers, selected from an interval from [1,$n$], inclusive.
+What is the mex of a set of $n$ random numbers, selected from an interval spanning from 1 to $n$, inclusive.
 The first two cases are simple to work out by hand:

 mexavg(1) = 2, as the only possible set is [1].